rohithmenon/carnd/traffic_sign_classifier/report.md

 ![](report_images/training_label_distribution.jpg)

 ## <a name="preprocessing">Preprocessing</a>
 Images are preprocessed before fed into the model for training and testing.
 Preprocessing is done so that the model can fit the data easily and does not have to learn the preprocessing logic.
-While this makes it easier to train, it may also be the case that preprocessing that we have chosen here is not ideal.
-A much larger/complex model and with more computational resources, we may be able to let the model learn the necessary preprocessing logic.
+While this makes it easier to train, it may also be the case that preprocessing that is chosen here is not ideal.
+With a much larger/complex model and  more computational resources, one may be able to let the model learn the necessary preprocessing logic.
 Preprocessing steps we have chosen include:

 1. Resizing the 32x32 images to 80x80 images with Lanczos interpolation

-   Resizing images to using Lanczos interpolation tends to give more details to the image visually.
+   Resizing images using Lanczos interpolation tends to give more details to the image visually.
 The idea is that this interpolation will help the model to learn more about the shape of the signals.
+It also allows for convolutions at a subpixel level (Because 32x32 image is converted to 80x80, and assuming interpolation does the right job, we have 2.5 pixels per origin pixel).

 2. Unsharp masking to sharpen the images